Open, Closed, Explore NYC FREE, Help NYC

 The Coronavirus has impacted the globe in a way we haven't seen for years.
 Here we provide all the updates we know, how you can explore NYC safely from home, what's open and closed, how you can help and much more.
 Plus, MAJOR NYC bargains you can steal right now with NO risk.

 Metropolitan Museum of Art – Great Hall

-Three art-inspired friends visited for a New York City art lovers tour and had a wonderful time around Christmas.
+Three art-inspired friends visited New York City and had a wonderful time around Christmas.
 As all three of us are art lovers, visiting the Museum of Modern Art (MoMA) in Midtown as well as the Metropolitan Museum of Art (The Met) on the Upper East Side was a must.

 For me, MoMA was an eye-opening experience allowing me to discover many new names and art groups.
 Unlike MoMA, the Metropolitan Museum was more like meeting old friends, great artists whose works can be also found in Prado and Louvre.
 I also immensely enjoyed the Cloisters collection of medieval art: especially, finally being able to see things you’ve been only reading about!
 In the evening we were extremely lucky to get to the Metropolitan Opera.
 While we had to stand during the entire performance of “Il Trovatore,” the wonderful voices and majestic atmosphere made it completely worthwhile.